open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/tools/DiscoverHistory/README.rst.txt

          docker restart ia_discover_history

-Run the DiscoverHistory tool in the DEV mode
+Run the DiscoverHistory tool in the DEV Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After completing the prerequisites, perform the following steps to run the DiscoverHistory tool in the DEV mode: